gbiz123/shopee-captcha-solver/README.md

 ## Requirements
 - Python >= 3.10
-- **If using Nodriver** - Google chrome installed on system.
+- **If using Nodriver** - Chromium installed on system.
 This is the recommended method.
+Must use chromium, since Google Chrome does not support programmatically loading extensions.
 - **If using Selenium** - Selenium properly installed and in `PATH`
 - **If using Playwright** - Playwright must be properly installed with `playwright install`
 - **Stealth plugin** - You should use the appropriate `stealth` plugin for whichever browser automation framework you are using.